DhruvMahalwar/Score-Keeper/README.md

 # Score Keeper Game

-A simple score keeper game implemented with HTML, CSS, and JavaScript as a part of a learning project.
+A simple score keeper game implemented with HTML, and JavaScript as a part of a learning project.
 This project allows users to keep track of scores for two players in a game.

 ## Features